akka/akka/akka-docs/rst/scala/routing.rst

 .. note::

     In general, any message sent to a router will be sent onwards to its routees, but there is one exception.
-    The special :ref:`broadcast-messages-scala` will send to *all* of a router's routees
+    The special :ref:`broadcast-messages-scala` will send to *all* of a router's routees.
+    However, do not use :ref:`broadcast-messages-scala` when you use :ref:`balancing-pool-scala` for routees as described in :ref:`router-special-messages-scala`.

 A Router Actor
 ^^^^^^^^^^^^^^